Part A: the public road

-You are not allowed to drive in the middle or to the left of the carriageway.
+You are not allowed to drive in the middle or to the left of the carriageway for no reason.
 This is a traffic offence.

 A public road may have two or more carriageways separated from each other.

-When the public road comprises two or more carriageways, which are clearly separated from each other, in particular by a solid ground, a non-vehicles accessible space, a difference in level, drivers should not follow the carriageway which is left in relation to their driving direction. (except is an agent or traffic sign says you must).
+If the public road comprises of two or more carriageways that are clearly separated from each other, in particular with a solid ground, a space inaccessible for vehicles, a difference in levels, drivers may not follow the carriageway which is left in relation to their driving direction (except when a pliceman or a traffic sign says you must).

 Normal maximum speed on a carriageway